TellowKrinkle/higurashi-retinaizer/Readme.md

 Enables retina display support for Higurashi games on macOS.
 May also work on other games that use the same unity version as one of the Higurashi games

-## Compiling
+## Download
-Compile with `make`
+You can download a pre-built copy from the releases section [here](https://github.com/tellowkrinkle/higurashi-retinaizer/releases)

 ## Installation
-Copy the compiled `libRetinaizer.dylib` to `HigurashiGame.app/Contents/Frameworks/MonoEmbedRuntime/osx/`.
+Copy `libRetinaizer.dylib` to `HigurashiGame.app/Contents/Frameworks/MonoEmbedRuntime/osx/`.
 You will need a version of `Assembly-CSharp.dll` that has [this commit](https://github.com/07th-mod/higurashi-assembly/commit/0f625a5bcebdb07674531b92eb68f8d16a9bc14f) in it.

 Alternatively, you can run your game with the environment variable `DYLD_INSERT_LIBRARIES` set to `libRetinaizer.dylib`, for example `DYLD_INSERT_LIBRARIES=/path/to/libRetinaizer.dylib HigurashiGame.app/Contents/MacOS/HigurashiGame`

 If you find that your game does not retinaize, open your Unity log (`~/Library/Logs/Unity/Player.log`) and search it for `libRetinaizer`.
 If anything comes up, it should contain a reason for not loading (or a claim that it tried to enable retina, in which case there's an issue with the library).
 If nothing comes up, you messed up the loading of the dylib and should verify that you followed the above steps correctly.

+## Compiling
+Compile with `make`

 ## Compatible Games / Unity Versions
 - Onikakushi, Watanagashi (Unity 5.2.2f1)